algobulls/pyalgotrading/docs/python_build/python-build-view-results.md

 ----

 Once you start the strategy, it may take a while for it to complete the execution.
-You can switch to the Results tab after you run your strategy.
+You can switch to the **Analytics** tab after you run your strategy.
 Even if the strategy execution is not complete, you will still see intermediate results.

-Only Premium developer plans users will be able to view the strategy analytics values & graphs.

 **Analytics:** In the analytics section, you can view a strategy’s Stats & various other metrics in the form of graphs like P&L.